innovacy/Up/docs/faq.md

 Unsupported gimmick features with the `[gimmick:feature]` syntax are currently completely removed from output to simply showing something like `gimmick:feature` with a broken link.

+### Is it planned to add caching support?

+No. Up! itself is already extremely light-weight and lightning-fast, even if it parses the files every time.

+Caching would only make sense, if there would be a significant performance benefit to gain, but additional cache checks, and resource usage by more classes would make any such small benefit forfeit.

+The most processing time in Up! comes from parsing the documents, however the integrated MarkDown parser is already extremely fast.
+The benchmarks at https://travis-ci.org/kzykhys/Markbench/jobs/19502391 show it:
+  * 1000 "empty document" parses take 49ms, that's less 1ms per run.
+  * 1000 regular document parses require 5335ms, that is just 5.3ms per parsing with memory usage below 1MB.

+There's currently nothing to gain from a cache than only adding more complexity.